How to Get a Ferry from Vancouver to Victoria: Prices + 2025 Schedules

 - Get to the terminals at least 60 minutes in advance to avoid any snags

-- Try to grab a Saver Fare booking at least a week in advance (sailings before 8:00 am/after 4:00 pm)
+- Grab a Vancouver to Victoria ferry Saver Fare (sailings before 8:00 am/after 4:00 pm)

 - For ferries to Victoria BC never show up on a weekend or holiday without pre-booking